Okay, so I thought I keep a little tab on things and let on with what I’m currently doing as in blog posts and whatnot.

 Once again, although having Mariam and Vic in the second movie sent the plot off the rails, it had somehow in its twisted way helped majorly with the main plot.
 It ripped right through the so-called normal lives of the others–or how Chi Yan had wanted to move on and was ready for the wedding ahead.
 What brought the second movie to a whole new level of craziness was the confrontation between Sean and Chi Yan and eventually leading to the big fight in Suzhou.
 I couldn’t even imagine what in the world the plot was going toward even.
 Everything was so chaotic, so random yet had to happen for things to finally resolve.
 In fact, the big fight wasn’t the highest level of craziness either.
 Because at least that fight was somewhat relating back to the fight between Sean and Kevin like the first movie.
 In actuality, the plot reached peak craziness around the time the wedding rolled around.
 Who could have guessed Sean would pull such a move?
 He scared half of the population present to death–while the other half just wanted to film it on their cameras to share it online (probably).
 What made it crazier yet hilarious was the part where Paul decided to spring a proposal and added to the already chaotic atmosphere after Kevin and Paul had succeeded in rescuing Sean from his crazy climb.
 I literally laughed out loud because I couldn’t believe it.
 We got to hear Vic sing “It’s Not That Simple” (沒那麼簡單) but that was seriously random.
 Also, Paul acted like it wasn’t a big deal after he got rejected and then even jumped into the pool to retrieve Yeung Yeung’s other shoe before heading to the elevator to send her off and even helped her put ’em back on again.

 Many are probably thinking that I side with Louis’ character, Sean, hence downplaying Daniel’s character, Kevin.
 But honestly, I didn’t even like Sean at all throughout.
 Partially, it had to do with the plot.
 But overall, he was a let down throughout.
 Okay, saying “at all” might be a stretch.
 I actually quite liked his character as the movie started–as it was with Daniel’s character as well.
 I initially thought his character had more depth than that.
 Seeing how he saw her and wanted to cheer her up.
 I knew he had a crush on her at the beginning and was trying to get her attention.
 It was cute and all.
 But it went completely downhill as in he was dead to me right after he fell to temptation and slept with Angelina.
 He didn’t have to explain anything to her, seriously.
 She misunderstood.
 If he didn’t show up, it was obvious that she got the wrong idea.
 So if he wanted to be a gentleman and explain, fine, do it and leave.
 Yet it turned out, he was just using his weakness as an excuse.
 Whether his high testosterone issues were a real medical condition or not, it was never addressed throughout.
 So that led me to assume that it was just there to add to the humor, which wasn’t funny to me.
 It just degraded women or put the blame on them just because he couldn’t control himself.
 With Angelina, it could be said that she tried to seduce him but it was his choice to react or not.
 But the other women appearing throughout in there?
 It was hard to swallow with making it like it was partially their fault or something for dressing sexily.
 Then there was also the whole saying about there were two types of men, etc. Sean wasn’t the only one who said it but Joyce also said it later to Sean.
 I felt it was a slap in the face that it was a principle in general that they just accepted.
+(Not to mention how it wasn’t just sending a message to women to just accept it or live alone in misery–or something to that extent, but also send out a message that men are all alike–aka generalizing them.)
 So yeah, those two things combined made me despise Sean even more.
 Sure, it was his life, he could live it however he wanted.
 But I found it super hypocritical that he would get overly jealous–whether it was Chi Yan or Yeung Yeung–when they were spending time with another man.
 Then what bugged me more was seeing how his turnaround after his failed proposal to Chi Yan had led to his out of control womanizing schemes.
 It reminded me of the whole disaster with How I Met Your Mother steering Barney right back to his old habits just like that and dismissing his past growth completely.
 Anyway, contrary to the character, I felt Louis’ portrayal was very convincing.

 Aside from that, I felt that it was such a shame that Paul and Yeung Yeung couldn’t end up together.
 It would be seriously chaotic if they did since Yeung Yeung and Sean would end up in the same family.
 Well, even more chaotic than before.
 But I felt it was just a shame that Vic and Mariam didn’t end up together.
 Their chemistry wasn’t bad at all.
 I enjoyed watching the scenes where they went out to eat and talked and just be random at times.
 Their interactions were so natural and so addicting to watch.
 The fact that both of their portrayals were so on par that saved the movie a little more.